 Your body is interconnected in so many ways.
-What you put inside your body affects things on the outside, including your hair.
+What you put inside your body can affect things on the outside, including your hair.
 This is why Dorsey believes to really amp up your hair growth to its max capabilities, you have to first ensure you're taking care of yourself on the inside.
 "Serious stress, being sick, and extreme diets can all lead to hair loss," Dorsey warns.
 "I always like to promote overall wellness as a key to hair growth.
 Make sure you're working out not only to keep your body looking right but also to keep your mind right and your stress levels down.
 Exercise also boosts your metabolism, which speeds up hair growth."

 "If you don't feel like you're getting enough via food, add a supplement or multivitamin into your daily routine," suggests Dorsey.
 "I like to also look for a supplement that includes biotin."
 Team Byrdie is 100% behind the biotin train as well.
 We go into detail about why this works wonders for hair growth.

 Wear Low-Maintenance, Protective Hairstyles That Don't Require Heat

 Protective styles for natural hair require absolutely no heat and minimal upkeep.
 Usually, the go-to protective style for growing out your natural hair is braids.
 However, Dorsey explains how, if done incorrectly, those can cause more harm than good to your growth process.
 "Many times, all the tight pulling and manipulation causes excess stress on the scalp, which is a major no-no when trying to grow your hair out," Dorsey explains.

 Instead, he recommends a similar style pictured above.
 "I love a loose braid.
 It protects a lot of the hair from environmental elements and doesn't pull too tightly.
 Or easy wash-and-gos or twists.
 Any one of these styles will help keep your hair in the best shape possible and encourage hair growth."